tomtastic/virgin-seat-checker/README.md

 [!]
 No premium seats available
 ```

-### Example - available upgrade and link to 'chat to agent' for upgrade with points.
+### Example - available upgrade and link to 'chat to agent' for upgrade with points

 ```shell
 $ ~/src/virgin.sh LHR SEA 2024-03-01
 [+] Checking Virgin reward-seat-checker-api for LHR -> SEA on 2024-03-01